Is it possible to be too popular?

 The Hemsworth Effect is a deliciously clever novel.

-Far from being some damning polemic against investment and change, The Hemsworth Effect is far more circumspect, accepting the presence of change on a massive level but noting with a wry grin and not a little damning knowingness, that all that stirring up of the established order is not always a good thing.
+Far from being some damning polemic against investment and change, The Hemsworth Effect is far more nuanced, accepting the presence of change on a massive level but noting with a wry grin and not a little damning knowingness, that all that stirring up of the established order is not always a good thing.

 Unless, of course, like Aimee, you’ve become just a little too stuck in life.

-The thing is, Aimee, who is beautiful, thoughtful and very funny – not that she’d accept any of that is true; well, not to the extent that others do – doesn’t think she has anywhere else she wants to go, not just geographically but existentially, and it’s her sense of surety that life is just fine as it is that gets a long over due shaking up when not one but two reality TV show comes to town.
+The thing is, Aimee, who is beautiful, thoughtful and very funny – not that she’d accept any of that is true; well, not to the extent that others do – doesn’t think she has anywhere else to go, not just geographically but existentially, and it’s her sense of surety that life is just fine as it is that gets a long over due shaking up when not one but two reality TV show comes to town.

 Hired by the show after a rant she unleashes accidentally on camera about change in Byron Bay goes viral – they love the “Karen” energy she brings to proceedings, not realising, nor caring to, that Aimee’s premature curmudgeonly approach to everything, something a person in their early thirties shouldn’t have normally, is the product of great loss in years past – Aimee, and her bestie, hairdresser Roberta aka Rob, and Aimee’s niece Freya who comes up from Sydney to find herself at the centre of the show’s bevy of beautiful influencers, find themselves wholly changed by the newness of just about everything in the beachside town.

-While Aimee is busy rejecting the celebrification of Byron Bay – hence the title which captures everything that is wrong and just plain neutral but seismically change-inducing about the town – and all the change it brings, her life is busy changing anyway, something she fails to notice in her unwitting quest to keep things As They Are.
+While Aimee is busy rejecting the celebrification of Byron Bay – hence the title which captures everything that is wrong or just plain neutral but seismically change-inducing about the town – and all the change it brings, her life is busy changing anyway, something she fails to notice in her unwitting quest to keep things As They Are.

-What’s most endearing about this furiously witty novel which bristles happily and with much verve and pithy insight about the human condition, the effect of pain and grief and the power of the known to leach the life out of us, and some truly snappy, fun dialogue, is that it is, at heart, a story about one person’s much-delayed move from damagingly stuck in place to discovering that maybe change, of the personal kind anyway (as opposed to redeveloping everything including heritage-listed dairy sheds) may not be so bad, after all.
+What’s most endearing about this furiously witty novel which bristles happily and with much verve and pithy insight about the human condition, the effect of pain and grief and the power of the known to leach the life out of us, and some truly snappy, fun dialogue, is that it is, at heart, a story about one person’s much-delayed move from being damagingly stuck in place to discovering that change, of the personal kind anyway (as opposed to redeveloping everything including heritage-listed dairy sheds) may not be so bad, after all.

 ‘Well’ Charlie said, his face contorting into a pained expression.
 ‘When Heath showed up and we moved tables to let you chat … I may have taken your phone and texted him [Jules] where we were.’
 Just as Aimee shot him a look, he rushed to defend himself.
 ‘I think you’ve got it wrong!
 Ever since you told me that night at Music Club that you’d been hooking up with someone, I’d noticed a change in you.’